All In The Mind #5: Cannabis And Bipolar Disorder

 Yet, another cannabinoid may be even more effective than THC: non-psychoactive CBD.

 Like THC, CBD increases the amount of available serotonin.
 This lifts your mood.
 However, the cannabinoid also has mood-stabilizing properties.
 This fact makes CBD quite different from its psychoactive relative.

 While CBD boosts serotonin, it also increases the amount of GABA in your system.
 GABA is a calming neurotransmitter.
 It dampens excitability in the brain.
 At least one researcher has gone as far as to compare CBD to Depakote.
 Depakote is one of the most commonly prescribed mood stabilizers to bipolar patients and epileptics alike.

 As another bonus, CBD is fast-acting.
 Traditional pharmaceuticals can take several weeks to kick in.
 For those in an acute depressive episode, this is agony.
 Most cannabis users can tell you that this is one fast-acting herb.
 A study published earlier this year confirmed this idea after testing the antidepressant effects of CBD.

 A group of researchers examined the effectiveness of CBD in rats showing anxious and depressive behaviors.
 After a CBD injection, the rats’ hyperactivity decreased.
 While they had once lost interest in normal rodent activities, the creatures began to act like themselves again minutes after treatment.

 So, if you’re suddenly hit with an intense bout of the blues, CBD can take the edge off in a hurry.
-This study is discussed in more detail in an earlier All In The Mind segment, How Cannabis Treats Depression.

 Are there benefits to cannabis use in bipolar disorder?